- Where Is Polynesia?

 Polynesia is a grouping of over one thousand islands in the Pacific Ocean.
 In fact, the name Polynesia means “many islands” in Greek.

-These islands form a triangle with Hawaii in the north, Easter Island in the west, and New Zealand in the south.
+These islands form a triangle with Hawaii in the north, Easter Island in the east, and New Zealand in the south.
 Within this region are many other well-known islands, including French Polynesia, Samoa, and the Cook Islands.
 To the west of Polynesia are the Micronesia and Melanesia islands, also in the Pacific.

 Polynesia includes six independent nations (New Zealand, Samoa, Tonga, Tuvalu, Vanuatu, and the Solomon Islands), two political bodies part of larger nations (Hawaii with the United States and Easter Island with Chile), two self-governing bodies with ties to former colonial powers (Niue and the Cook Islands with New Zealand), and five territories administered by other nations.
 Here is a complete list of the countries/territories/dependencies that are part of Polynesia: